 Distinguished Dietitian of Long Island by the Long Island Academy of Nutrition & Dietetics

-Rita is actively involved in the Academy of Nutrition and Dietetics at the National, State and local level and has held various volunteer positions like, Diversity Chair, Public Policy and Reimbursement Chair, Public Relations Chair, Member Services Chair, Awards and Honors Committee Member, Nominating Committee Member and Mentoring positions throughout the course of her career.
-Rita is the founder of The Indian American Dietetic Association (IADA ) Ethnic networking group, what is now called the Asian Indian MIG, and she is the founding member of the Nutrition in Complementary Care DPG 20 years ago.
+Rita is actively involved in the Academy of Nutrition and Dietetics at the national, state, and local level.
+She is the founder of The Indian American Dietetic Association (IADA) ethnic networking group, now called the Asian Indian MIG.
+She was also the founding member of the Nutrition in Complementary Care DPG, 20 years ago.
 Rita became actively involved in the functional medicine and integrative nutrition community, recruiting like-minded individuals to join the Dietitians in Integrative & Functional Medicine Practice Group (DIFM DPG).
-Rita is extremely passionate about functional medicine, saying “All dietitians should be educated in functional medicine to truly treat the root causes of maladies.”
+Rita is extremely passionate about functional medicine, saying, “All dietitians should be educated in functional medicine to truly treat the root causes of maladies.”

-Every day is different!
-I am my own boss, in private practice, so my day-to-day depends upon events happening around me and schedule my patient’s accordingly.
+Rita: Every day is different!
+I am my own boss in private practice, so my day-to-day depends upon events happening around me.
+I schedule my patients accordingly.

-The field of nutrition is now at the forefront of everybody’s mind, so the field is what we make it.
-All along, I have always felt that it is up to the individual practitioner, as long as you have the goals, desires and ambition to make it happen, you will.
-We set the pace and the public is learning that there’s nothing quite like nutrition.
+Rita: The field of nutrition is now at the forefront of everybody’s mind, so the field is what we make it.
+All along, I have always felt that it is up to the individual practitioner.
+As long as you have the goals, desires and ambition to make it happen, you will.
+We set the pace, and the public is learning that there’s nothing quite like nutrition.
 I believe that today’s doctor will be tomorrow’s nutritionist.

 If you’re interested in learning more about functional medicine, check out our partnership with the Integrative and Functional Nutrition Academy, visit the DIFM DPG website, the Institute for Functional Medicine, and Next Level Functional Nutrition.